dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ### DYNAMIC trial

 A growing body of research and clinical trials has appeared to demonstrate the usefulness of tumor-informed approaches to MRD detection.

-One of the earliest key studies that supported this approach was performed in a prospective cohort of 230 CRC stage II patients, where ctDNA detection after resection showed higher risk of recurrence as determined by radiologic
+One of the earliest key studies that supported this approach was performed in a prospective cohort of 230 CRC stage II patients, where ctDNA detection after resection showed higher risk of recurrence as determined by a CT scan.
+Initially, the variant with the highest allele frequency in FFPE tumor tissue was determined for each patient using targeted multiplex PCR aiming for 15 genes relevant to CRC cancer.
+Afterwards, those variants were tracked using a Safe-SeqS (UMI-based) assay, which enables deep sequencing with error correction.
+Patients were then classified as ctDNA-positive or -negative, depending on the finding of said mutations.
+The results showed that postoperative cTDNA-positive status was related to

+The same approximation was implemented in the DYNAMIC trial (ACTRN12615000381583), which

-In this line, one of the most insightful studies is the DYNAMIC trial (ACTRN12615000381583).
+In this line, one of the most insightful studies is the DYNAMIC trial ().
 In a prospective cohort of 230 CRC stage II patients, a group suggested the

 This study was followed with the DYNAMIC trial, which aims at further proving...

-Initially, the variant with the highest allele frequency in FFPE tumor tissue was determined for each patient using targeted multiplex PCR aiming for 15 genes relevant to CRC cancer.
-Afterwards, those variants were tracked using a Safe-SeqS (UMI-based) assay.

 ACTRN12612000326897